GDavidG/precedent/README.md

 ### Precedent Protocol/PrecedentCoin
 <br>

-Problem: No price discovery exists for the opt-in publication of judicial outcomes.
+Todays judicial systems lack price discovery the voluntary publication of judicial outcomes.
+Publication and dissemination of judicial outcomes, like many public goods, suffers from the free rider problem: wherein producers of the public good (precedents) are not compensated by those consuming it.
+Judicial outcomes and their publication have long been the exclusive domain of the state; however, innovations in cryptocurrency and blockchain technology enable their publication in a transparent, decentralized, and voluntary manner.

 The goal of any legal system is to provide for just outcomes.
-Thus,

 http://bitcoinmagazine.com/9435/markets-institutions-currencies-new-method-social-incentivization/